Meanbean2/CryoThemes/README.md

 <p>Hello, welcome to my page for my PSP themes.
-Its quiet empty right now, but you come back evetually to see more later!</p>
+Its quiet empty right now, but you come back eventually to see more later!</p>